COSC3020/graph-representations-ross223/README.md

 the second loop runs j times where j is the length of the row of the matrix.
 The rows and columns represent the vertices in the graph, so since we iterate over each row and column once, our runtime is $i*j$ or $v^2$.

+## Sources

+Howardthegr8one was helpful to view while making this implementation.